bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

       ![missing image](Images/Image_011.png)

 18. Run the design.
 The added filters are compiled, and the design is run through the 5000 samples.
-The difference between the output should still be 0.
+The difference between the two outputs should be zero.

 ## Stage 2: Further Analysis of the Design